domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Keep calm and carry a bomb. -- J. Cowit and the Ruthless Orchestra, Musical Artist

-Admit nothing, deny everything, launch counterattacks. --Roger Stone, American Political Consultant
+Admit nothing, deny everything, launch counterattacks.
+(NB: Generally bad advice.) --Roger Stone, American Political Consultant

 ...the only way that a ruling class - any ruling class - can stay in power and get people to do work that they don't want to do is to invent taboos, and then punish those who break them while, best of all, creating an ongoing highly exploitable sense of guilt in just about everyone. --Gore Vidal, American Writer